jovotech/jovo-framework/docs/04_platform-specifics/README.md

 The Jovo `app` object figures out which platform the user is conversing with, and then uses this information to either call the functions of the `alexaSkill` or `googleAction` object.

 As Amazon Alexa and Google Assistant both have platform specific features, you can access them directly by calling the `alexaSkill` or `googleAction` objects.
 By using those classes, keep in mind that, in the end, there needs to be a function call where an emit happens for the platforms you're using.
-For example, in the `tell`, `ask`, `endSession`, and `raw JSON response` calls.
+For example, in the `[tell](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output#tell)`, `[ask](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output#ask)`, `[endSession](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output#no-speech-output)`, and raw [JSON response calls](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output#raw-json-responses).

 ## Amazon Alexa

-> Find an introduction to how Amazon Alexa works here: [Voice App Basics/Amazon Alexa](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/01_getting-started/voice-app-basics.md/#amazon-alexa).
+> Find an introduction to how Amazon Alexa works here: [Getting Started > Voice App Basics > Amazon Alexa](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/01_getting-started/voice-app-basics.md/#amazon-alexa).

+You can access the `alexaSkill` object like this:

 ```javascript
 let alexa = app.alexaSkill();